tylerwatkins101/DDPG_Reinforcement_Learning_Project/Report.md

 There are many ways that this agent could be improved in the future.
 I will list a few ideas here that could be tested.

-1. Experiment more with the model hyperparameters.
+1. Experiment more with the actor and critic model networks.
+More layers, more nodes, batchnorm, dropout.
-2.
+2. Experiment more with the model training hyperparameters.
+Batch_size, LR, sigma, weight decay.
-3. Use Prioritized experience replay.
+3. Try different models that have proven to be successful such as Trust Region Policy Optimization TRPO or Truncated Natural Policy Gradient (TNPG).